 11. Blogging Pro.

-Despite the name, you can find everything from blogging to editing to general copywriting jobs here – they aggregate all the best writing jobs they can find to make them easy to find and search through on their site.
+Despite the name, you can find everything from tasks like helping people start blogging to editing to general copywriting jobs here – they aggregate all the best writing jobs they can find to make them easy to find and search through on their site.
 Also, totally free!

 12. Journalism Jobs.